Anniepoo/identity/SETUP.md

 As long as the abstract paths `js(.)`, `css(.)`, and `img(.)` point at the appropriate directories you'll be fine.

+### Remove ResetDB

+If you started by using the test code, remove the resetdb handler or anyone on the web can truncate your database!

 ### Attach Database